benmajor/ExchangeRatesAPI/README.md

 Retrieves the exchange rate for a specific currency, or returns the exchange rate if only one rate is present in the response.

 `getDate()`:<br />
 Retrieves the date returned as part of the response (formatted as Y-m-d).
+If response has no `date` property, returns null.

 ### 4. Supported Currencies: